Cutting to reduce dominant plant species

-We’ve bought a remote-controlled cutting machine that can traverse terrains of up to 60° (essential for some areas), which we are making available for land managers to use.
-We also use tractors with flail attachments to mow the stands of vegetation.
+We also bought a remote-controlled cutting machine that can traverse terrains of up to 60° (essential for some areas), which we made available for land managers to use.
+We also used tractors with flail attachments to mow the stands of vegetation.

 On some moors, a single species of plant has become dominant and out-competed other blanket bog species.
 This is often because conditions have become more amenable for a certain species.
 For example, heather thrives in drier conditions where other bog plants may have died off.

-In areas that are dominated by a single species, we’re cutting and then planting a mixture of sphagnum mosses to kick-start the process of diversification.
+In areas that are dominated by a single species, we cut and then planted a mixture of sphagnum mosses to kick-start the process of diversification.

 When we cut heather, we can use the cuttings (brash) to spread on bare peat in nearby areas as part of the stabilisation process.

 Cutting molinia breaks up the dense tussocks of the grass, making way for other species to grow.